abe-winter/abe-winter.github.io/_posts/2020-04-17-slocial-media.md

 ---
 layout: post
-title: Social media, Slack, and spam
+title: Social media, Slack and spam
 author: Abe Winter
 description: And are you addicted to your offline friends?
 new: true